romainseb/pr-man/README.md

 A configuration is composed by:

 - slackChannel : The channel when you want the message to be send ( your slack token should have access to this channel )
+- title (optional) : If you want to have a title before the listing of your pull request
 - users : a list of users with this format
+- repositories : a list of github repositories

+### user example

 ```typescript
 import { Role } from "@romainseb/pr-man"